fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-Ayyub came after Yusuf.
+Ayyub (Job) came after Yusuf.
 The Quran describes Job as a righteous servant of Allah, who was afflicted by suffering for a lengthy period of time.
 However, it clearly states that Job never lost faith in God and forever called to God in prayer, asking Him to remove his affliction:

-And [mention] Job, when he called to his Lord, "Indeed, adversity has touched me, and you are the Most Merciful of the merciful." — Quran, sura 21 (The Prophets), ayah 83
+    And [mention] Job, when he called to his Lord, "Indeed, adversity has touched me, and you are the Most Merciful of the merciful."
+    Quran, sura 21 (The Prophets), ayah 83

 The narrative goes on to state that after many years of suffering, God ordered Job to "Strike with thy foot!".
 At once, Job struck the ground with his foot and God caused a cool spring of water to gush forth from the Earth, from which Job could replenish himself.
 The Quran states that it was then that God removed his pain and suffering and He returned Job's family to him, blessed him with many generations of children and granted him great wealth.
 In addition to the brief descriptions of Job's narrative, the Quran further mentions Job twice in the lists of those whom God had given special guidance, wisdom and inspiration (IV: 163) and as one of the men who received authority, the gift of prophethood (VI:84).